Super Bowl XLVI: Super Bowl pre-game notes

 The Patriots, as the designated home team, had a choice of wearing their home navy blue jerseys or their white away jerseys.
 Briefly, there was speculation that the Patriots might wear the white away jerseys in order to switch the jerseys from Super Bowl XLII, where the Patriots wore dark blue and the Giants wore white.
 Also, the Giants were 4–0 in playoff games in their white away jerseys since the 2007 season.
 However, the Patriots announced on the Monday following the Conference Championship Games that they would be wearing their customary navy blue home jerseys as the home team in Super Bowl XLVI.

 Hospitality experts speculated that "Indianapolis will have seen the most severe hotel price gouging in Super Bowl history."
 The city has 6,000 hotel rooms, fewer than typical for a Super Bowl host city.
 Some rooms in downtown Indianapolis reportedly cost more than $4,000 a night.
 By contrast, rooms close to the stadium in previous Super Bowls were usually available for about $200.
 The room shortage and high prices caused some attendees to plan to stay in Chicago, 180 miles away, and ride buses to events.

 Because the Giants and Patriots drew their fan bases from New York City and Boston respectively, the Super Bowl echoed the fierce rivalry between the New York Yankees and the Boston Red Sox in Major League Baseball.
 Tom Brady said of the rivalry: "There is a great rivalry...between Boston and New York...When I got to the team, it was always Red Sox-Yankees.
-We’ve had some pretty meaningful games against the Giants over the past few years, so I don’t think anyone is disappointed that it’s the Giants."
+We've had some pretty meaningful games against the Giants over the past few years, so I don't think anyone is disappointed that it's the Giants."
+Overall, this was the seventh meeting between teams from Boston and New York City for a major professional sports championship.
+This previously occurred in Super Bowl XLII in 2008, two Stanley Cup Finals (1929, 1972), and three World Series (1912, 1916, 1986).